-(l) Use of Estimates
+(k) Use of Estimates

 The preparation of consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant items subject to such estimates and assumptions include the allowance for doubtful accounts, the realization of deferred tax assets, the useful lives and future cash flows used for testing the recoverability of property and equipment, the recoverability of FCC broadcasting licenses, and goodwill, the recoverability of right-of-use assets, the fair value of Level 2 and Level 3 financial instruments which include the Series B preferred stock, production tax credits, the assessment as to whether it is reasonably certain that we will exercise our options to extend lease terms when available, the present value of lease payments used to calculate our lease liabilities and related right-of-use assets which includes the use of estimated incremental borrowing rate ("IBR"), contingencies and litigation.
+Significant items subject to such estimates and assumptions include the allowance for doubtful accounts, the realization of deferred tax assets, the useful lives and future cash flows used for testing the recoverability of property and equipment, the recoverability of FCC broadcasting licenses, and goodwill, the recoverability of right-of-use assets, the fair value of Level 2 financial instruments, production tax credits, the assessment as to whether it is reasonably certain that we will exercise our options to extend lease terms when available, the present value of lease payments used to calculate our lease liabilities and related right-of-use assets which includes the use of estimated incremental borrowing rate ("IBR"), contingencies and litigation.
 These estimates and assumptions are based on management's best judgments.
 Management evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors, including the current economic environment, which management believes to be reasonable under the circumstances.
 Management adjusts such estimates and assumptions as facts and circumstances dictate.
-Illiquid credit markets, volatile equity markets and reductions in advertising spending have combined to increase the uncertainty inherent in such estimates and assumptions.
 Actual results could differ from these estimates.

-The COVID-19 pandemic continues to create significant uncertainty and disruption in the global economy and financial markets.
-It is reasonably possible that these uncertainties could materially impact our estimates related to, but not limited to, allowance for doubtful accounts, FCC broadcast licenses, goodwill and income taxes.
+The COVID-19 pandemic created significant uncertainty and disruption in the global economy.
+It is possible that these uncertainties could impact our estimates related to, but not limited to, allowance for doubtful accounts, FCC broadcast licenses, goodwill, and income taxes.
 As a result, many of our estimates and assumptions require increased judgment and carry a higher degree of variability and volatility.
 Our estimates may change as new events occur and additional information emerges, and such changes are recognized or disclosed in our consolidated financial statements.

-(m) Concentration of Business and Credit Risks
+(1) Concentration of Business and Credit Risks

-Financial instruments that potentially subject us to concentrations of risk include primarily cash, trade receivables and financial instruments used in hedging activities.
+Financial instruments that potentially subject us to concentrations of risk include primarily cash and trade receivables.
 We place our cash with highly rated credit institutions.
 Although we try to limit the amount of credit exposure with any one financial institution, we do in the normal course of business maintain cash balances in excess of federally insured limits.

 Our operations are conducted in several markets across the United States, including Puerto Rico.
-Our New York, Los Angeles, and Miami markets accounted for more than 70% of net revenue for the years ended December 31, 2020 and 2019.
+Our New York, Los Angeles, and Miami radio markets accounted for more than 65% and 70% of net revenue for the years ended December 31, 2021 and 2020, respectively.
 Our credit risk is spread across a large number of diverse customers in a number of different industries, thus spreading the trade credit risk.
 We do not normally require collateral on credit sales; however, a credit analysis is performed before extending substantial credit to any customer and occasionally we request payment in advance.
 We establish an allowance for doubtful accounts based on customers' payment history and perceived credit risks.

-(n) Basic and Diluted Net Loss Per Common Share
+(m) Basic and Diluted Net Income (Loss) Per Common Share